helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 urban areas.
 It should also be flexible enough to recognize there are many areas that would require localized density to be best served (non-capital cities, college towns, tech centers, etc).

-A brief summary is that rewards for transmitting hotspots and witnesses to transmitting hotspots will be scaled up or down based on hex density (and all parent hex densities) relative to target.
-In general hotspots in overly dense areas will have a scale factor < 1 while hotspots in less dense areas will have a scaling factor > 1.
-For this proposal to be effective each hotspot should be targeted uniformly randomly over a desired interval, much like initial hop targeting for PoC is done today.
+A brief summary is that rewards for transmitting Hotspots and witnesses to transmitting Hotspots will be scaled up or down based on hex density (and all parent hex densities) relative to target.
+In general Hotspots in overly dense areas will have a scale factor < 1 while Hotspots in less dense areas will have a scaling factor > 1.
+For this proposal to be effective each Hotspot should be targeted uniformly randomly over a desired interval, much like initial hop targeting for PoC is done today.

 ### Getting interactive and losing interactive status

-There are many conditions that can be placed on hotspots before they are classified as “interactive”.
+There are many conditions that can be placed on Hotspots before they are classified as “interactive”.
 As a minimum they need to have an assert_location transaction and must be able to transmit with valid witnesses (300m+ distance, valid metadata, etc).

-A hotspot should lose the status of interactive if its transmissions no longer have valid witness(es).
+A Hotspot should lose the status of interactive if its transmissions no longer have valid witness(es).
 This can be a count of unwitnessed transmission or a period of blocks where the most recent witness must be within that range of blocks (something like 10 times the expected transmission period).

-When a hotspot is not “interactive” it will still be targeted for transmitting but it will not contribute to hex densities and the reward scaling factor will be 0.0 meaning no reward is given for transmitting.
+When a Hotspot is not “interactive” it will still be targeted for transmitting but it will not contribute to hex densities and the reward scaling factor will be 0.0 meaning no reward is given for transmitting.
 Hotspots with reward scale of 0.0 will still be motivated to transmit when challenged in order to discover witnesses and gain “interactive” status.